Artist Statement

-Oils are my preferred medium because I enjoy the scale of depth, richness, and vibrance I can achieve that I have trouble accomplishing with other mediums.
+Oils are my preferred medium as I enjoy the scale of depth, richness, and vibrance I can achieve that I have trouble accomplishing with other mediums.
 I also find their texture satisfying.
-My current palette is limited to Soft Mixing White, Titanium White, Ivory Black, Cadmium Yellow Lemon, Yellow Ochre, Cadmium Red, and Ultramarine Blue (inspired by the Zorn palette).
-Limiting the number of colors facilitates stronger color cohesiveness and complexity in my paintings.
+My current palette is limited to Titanium White, Ivory Black, Cadmium Yellow Lemon, Yellow Ochre, Alizarin Crimson, and Ultramarine Blue (inspired by the Zorn palette).
+Limiting the number of colors facilitates stronger color cohesiveness and complexity in my paintings, and deepens my connection with the subject matter.

 Although it’s clear I find inspiration in nature, I also find it in many other forms.
 Inspiration is easy to find once it is realized that there is an art to everything.
 Many artists and movements galvanize me throughout the phases of my practice.
-The brushstrokes used by Vincent Van Gogh; the color use and style of Gustav Klimt; the sensitivity to light within the Impressionism movement; the storytelling and attention to detail of J.C.
-Leyendecker and other American illustrators; and the deeply moving work of Käthe Kollwitz are just a few sources of significant influence in my current work.
+The brushstrokes used by Vincent Van Gogh; the color use and style of Gustav Klimt; the sensitivity to light within the Impressionism movement; the deeply moving work of Käthe Kollwitz; and the literary wonders of Goethe’s Faust and Mikhail Bulgakov’s The Master and Margarita are just a few sources of significant influence in my current work.

 Curriculum Vitae